HengzhiCao/Amazon-predict---CS370/README.md

 **Important Note for IntelliJ IDEA Users: After cloning the project, ensure to mark the src directory as a source root.
 Right-click on the src folder in the Project view, select "Mark Directory as" and then choose "Sources Root".**

+### Main (`Main`)
+The entry point of the application.
+- `Main.java` - Starts the application(need preload training data and to train, which could take a few minutes because this is a large dataset.).

 ## Project Structure

 Below is the structure of the project, which follows the MVC architecture: